Microsoft SmartScreen: Browser social engineering protection

+Recent developments

+In Chromium-based Microsoft Edge, SmartScreen blocks URLs associated with potentially unwanted applications in addition to phishing and malware sites.
+From 2025, Microsoft paired SmartScreen with a local scareware blocker in Edge that detects full-screen tech-support scam pages before they appear in SmartScreen's blocklist; an optional scareware sensor in Edge 142 can then notify SmartScreen immediately to accelerate global blocking.
+In November 2025, Microsoft deprecated in-browser SmartScreen for Internet Explorer and IE Mode on Windows 11 while retaining shell-level file scanning for downloads tagged with Mark of the Web.

 Criticism

 Validity of browser protection tests

 Manufacturers of other browsers have criticized the third-party tests which claim Internet Explorer has superior phishing and malware protection compared to that of Chrome, Firefox, or Opera.
 Criticisms have focused mostly on the lack of transparency of URLs tested and the lack of consideration of layered security additional to the browser, with Google commenting that "The report itself clearly states that it does not evaluate browser security related to vulnerabilities in plug-ins or the browsers themselves", and Opera commenting that the results appeared "odd that they received no results from our data providers" and that "social malware protection is not an indicator of overall browser security".